chesterbr/ruby2600/README.md

 ## Current status

 - 650x CPU emulation covers about 65% of the instruction set, [cloc](http://cloc.sourceforge.net/)-ing just about 260 lines of code.
-- TIA emulation covers basic *SYNC and PF* registers and CPU sync-ing, being able to generate an entire scanline or even a full frame (in Atari colors)
+- TIA emulation covers basic *SYNC and PF* registers and CPU sync, being able to generate an entire scanline or even a full frame (in Atari colors)
 - Every single aspect of the emulated code is covered by specs.
 - Rudimentary [Gosu](http://www.libgosu.org/)-based command-line interface allows running a [Hello World ROM](http://pastebin.com/abBRfUjd), which is also included on a functional test.